-RMI Laser Marking Systems are capable of marking a variety of different materials.
-The most common materials are metals and plastics but our lasers are also capable of marking on ceramics, composites and semiconductor substrates like silicon.
-Laser engraving metal and laser marking metal are common uses.
+RMI Laser Marking Systems are capable of marking on many different types of materials.
+The most common materials are metals and plastics, but our lasers are also capable of marking on ceramics, composites and semiconductor substrates like silicon.

 Aluminum is one of the most commonly marked substrates and is used in many industries.
 Typically, with lighter marking intensity, aluminum will turn white.
 It looks good when the aluminum is anodized, but white marking is not ideal for bare and cast aluminum.
 More intense laser settings provide a dark grey or charcoal color.